polljoy/polljoy-Unity/README.md

 `level` (optional) Set as 0 if you prefer not to send it.
 If your app has levels you can pass them here. eg 34

-`session` (optional) Set it as 0 and the SDK will send it for you.
+`session` (optional) Set it as "Polljoy.Session" and the SDK will count it for you.
 Or you can manually send it. eg 3

-`timeSinceInstall` (optional) Set it as 0 and the SDK will send it for you.
+`timeSinceInstall` (optional) Set it as "PolljoyCore.getTimeSinceInstall()" and the SDK will count it for you.
 Or you can manually set it by sending a value for how long the app has been installed (by default, counted in days). eg 5

 `userType` Pass back either the user type **Pay** or **Non-Pay**.
 This is the class `PJUserType` as defined in `PJUserType.cs`